timm/misc/26/oss/talk.md

 \vspace{.3em}
 **2007's last line: *what social institutions will handle it?*** still open.

-## four things this room can do · then discussion
+## things this room can do · then discussion

 :::: {.columns}
 ::: {.column width="66%"}